 I started making student packets that students would have 1-2 weeks to work on.
 The packets had notes over what I had taught, practice activities, plus some enrichment.

 I would assign a set number of activities for a range of pages in the packet, and students could pick the ones they liked.
 I’d periodically check them for progress and leave a little class time for questions, but the expectation was that they would practice what they liked when they had time.
-I didn’t use class time for this practice, but I did build in a little time to answer questions each week.
+I didn’t use class time for this practice, but I did build in a little time in to one of my block schedule classes answer questions each week.

 They liked it a lot more, because they weren’t stressed about long assignments after school.
 They could wait for another class period if they didn’t understand, and they loved getting to pick their activities.

-Here are some block scheduling teaching strategies that worked for me:
+Here are some block schedule teaching strategies that worked for me:

 Take time to just chat.